konstantinosalatzas/pylanche/README.md

 The HTTP trigger expects the input parameter `operation` with the value `receive` or `send` of the operation to perform.

+If the value of `operation` is:

+* `receive`, then another input parameter `duration` is expected with the receive time duration in seconds.
+* `send`, then another input parameter `count` is expected with the number of events to send.

 ## Configuration

 The configuration of Event Hub, checkpoint store and send file is done with environment variables or the JSON file: